His friend John Lennon

 was born in Manchester, England.
 The son of Joan Blair Noone and Denis Patrick Noone, he was raised in a Roman Catholic family that included five children of diverse ages, brother Damon along with sisters Denise, Suzanne, and Louise.

-As stated, his career is multi-dimensional, with critically acclaimed stage performances in two Broadway shows during the 1980s, including The Pirates of Penzance, to his roles on the silver screen.
-He appeared as Herman in two films, 1966's Hold On and 1968's Mrs. Brown You've Got a Lovely Daughter; was one of the few bright spots in 1978's Sergeant Pepper's Lonely Hearts Club Band; and performed in 1982's Rockin' the Night Away: Life From Palm Springs, 1996's Hullabaloo, Vol. 8, and 2000's The British Invasion Returns.
+As stated, his career has been multi-dimensional, from stage performances in two Broadway shows during the 1980s, including The Pirates of Penzance, to roles on the silver screen.
+He appeared as Herman in two films, 1966's Hold On and 1968's Mrs. Brown You've Got a Lovely Daughter; was one of the few bright spots in 1978's Sergeant Pepper's Lonely Hearts Club Band; and performed in 1982's Rockin' the Night Away: Life from Palm Springs, 1996's Hullabaloo, Vol. 8, and 2000's The British Invasion Returns.
 In 1999, he sang the end theme to the Kirk Douglas film Diamonds.

-Also in the 1980s, Noone did a remarkable thing and fronted a new wave group called the Tremblers before re-joining Herman's Hermits for a time.
-The Tremblers ensemble, released on Beach Boy Bruce Johnstone's CBS distributed label, was a blending of the Herman's Hermits pop with the new wave edge of Elvis Costello and Joe Jackson.
+Also in the 1980s, Noone fronted a new wave group called the Tremblers before rejoining Herman's Hermits for a time.
+The Tremblers ensemble, released on Beach Boy Bruce Johnstone's CBS-distributed label, was a blending of Herman's Hermits pop with the new wave edge of Elvis Costello and Joe Jackson.
 Noone was especially proud of the Boston stop on the tour on September 21, 1980, because the fans in that region were more hip to his new direction and showed their appreciation by not calling for Herman's Hermits hits.
-The show was lively and precise and had the Tremblers released a half dozen albums or so, they no doubt would have made more of a mark.
-A Noone solo album from the day, One of the Glory Boys, featured covers of material by Sutherland Brothers & Quiver, as well as the Spiral Starecase and was the Tremblers in reverse, it took the sound of the "new wave" and brought it back to a more fully developed pop attitude.
-He co-produced the album Graham Gouldman Thing in 1968 for the legendary songwriter who would become part of 10cc, and was asked by his friend, Baywatch star David Hasselhoff to produce an album for him, but he couldn't because of time constraints.
-Noone has produced new recordings on his own No.One Records imprint, a clever double entendre of "Noone" and number one.
+The show was lively and precise, and had the Tremblers released a half dozen albums or so, they no doubt would have made more of a mark.
+A Noone solo album from the day, One of the Glory Boys, featured covers of material by Sutherland Brothers & Quiver as well as the Spiral Starecase, and was the Tremblers in reverse, bringing new wave sounds back to a more fully developed pop attitude.
+He co-produced the album Graham Gouldman Thing in 1968 for the legendary songwriter who would become part of 10cc, and was asked by his friend Baywatch star David Hasselhoff to produce an album for him, but he couldn't because of time constraints.
+Noone has produced new recordings on his own No.One Records imprint, a double entendre of "Noone" and number one.

-His ongoing authorized biography -- ever expanding and open to the public on his website -- is as remarkable as his guest appearances on the celebrated soap opera As the World Turns in March of 2002.
-Noone is one of the few artists from the '60s in control of his artistry and preserving it for future generations, a total entertainer with business savvy, an elusive combination in the world of rock & roll, for sure.
-The performer who has conquered stage, screen, and television, along with selling more records than most artists can ever dream, is one of the first to have a good grasp of the frontier known as the Internet.
-The man whose face graced the cover of Time magazine in April of 1965 and who has appeared on such diverse television programs as Quantum Leap, My Two Dads, Married With Children, The Ted Knight Show, and Laverne & Shirley, among others, and creating art in a world where the major recording companies can't seem to find a groove, is poised to bring his ideas to multiple formats and new mediums.
-Don't underestimate one who can headline a Teen Idols Tour, perform on Broadway, and stay in such close contact with his enormous following.
-Peter Noone has created a model which other '60s, '70s, '80s, and '90s stars would be wise to study and follow. ~ Joe Viglione, Rovi
+His ongoing authorized biography is as remarkable as his guest appearances on the celebrated soap opera As the World Turns in March of 2002.
+Noone is one of the few artists from the '60s in control of his artistry and preserving it for future generations, a total entertainer with business savvy, an elusive combination in the world of rock & roll.
+The man whose face graced the cover of Time magazine in April of 1965 and who has appeared on such diverse television programs as Quantum Leap, My Two Dads, Married with Children, The Ted Knight Show, and Laverne & Shirley, among others, continues to bring his ideas to multiple formats and new media.
+Don't underestimate someone who can headline a Teen Idols Tour, perform on Broadway, and stay in such close contact with his enormous following.
+Peter Noone has created a model that other stars who first emerged in the '60s would be wise to study and follow. ~ Joe Viglione, Rovi